Skip to content

 Design ScenarioRecommended CalloutWhyTypical Range

-Dowel-pin press-fit holes (locating features)Position at RFSFit is independent of hole size — the pin must be concentric regardless of how close the hole is to its limits.
-RFS prevents bonus tolerance from allowing misalignment.⌀0.002–0.005 in.
+Dowel-pin press-fit holes (locating features)Position at RFSFit is independent of hole size, so the pin must remain concentric regardless of how close the hole is to its limits.
+RFS prevents bonus tolerance from allowing misalignment.
+In metric terms, that is about 0.05–0.13 mm.⌀0.002–0.005 in.
 (0.05–0.13 mm)

 Motor mounting face (perpendicular to bore axis)Perpendicularity to datum (bore axis)The face must be square to the bearing bore so the motor shaft runs true.
-Perpendicularity inherently controls flatness per Rule #1.0.001–0.003 in.
+Perpendicularity inherently controls flatness per Rule #1.
+In metric terms, the typical band is about 0.025–0.08 mm.0.001–0.003 in.
 (0.025–0.08 mm)

 Rotating shaft OD (in a bearing)Circular runout (or total runout for long shafts)Runout combines coaxiality and roundness in one check.
-Circular runout for short journals; total runout for full-length shafts where taper matters.0.001–0.003 in.
+Circular runout for short journals; total runout for full-length shafts where taper matters.
+In metric terms, that is about 0.025–0.08 mm.0.001–0.003 in.
 (0.025–0.08 mm)

 Freeform 5-axis surface (complex contour)Profile of a Surface with datumsProfile is the only control that constrains form, orientation, and location of a non-planar surface in a single FCF.
-Requires CMM or structured-light scan verification.0.003–0.010 in.
+Requires CMM or structured-light scan verification.
+In metric terms, that is about 0.08–0.25 mm.0.003–0.010 in.
 (0.08–0.25 mm)

 The Most Expensive Mistake